zalmoxes-laran/EM-blender-tools/README.md

 - [ ] **Modify Code for Visual Rules in Stratigraphic Nodes**
   - Modify the code to read the visual rules file for converting stratigraphic nodes into colors.
-  - *Note*: This task is related to Task 11 in Project B.
+  - *Note*: This task is related to a task in Project s3Dgraphy.

 - [ ] **Develop JSON Exporter for Heritage Metaverse**
   - Create a JSON exporter that prepares data for use in the Heritage Metaverse.